mandiwise/isotope-posts/README.markdown

 ## Changelog

+### 1.1.2
+* Added else condition to handle post loop with no results
+* Updated call to admin.js file so it only loads where needed

 ### 1.1.1
 * Fixed bug when trying to limit post display by category or post tag.
 * Changed filter menu to automatically remove user-excluded terms if the selected menu taxonomy is the same as the limiting taxonomy.